-- Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - 2.
-In the Navigation pane, click AMIs.
-To view your AMIs, select Owned By Me from the first drop-down list for Viewing. - 3.
-Right-click your newly-bundled AMI, and then click Register New AMI. - 4.
+- 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - 2.
+In the navigation pane, click AMIs.
+By default, the console displays the AMIs that you own. - 3.
+Select your newly-bundled AMI, then click Actions and select Register New AMI. - 4.
 In the Register Image dialog box, provide the AMI Manifest Path and click Register.